atar-axis/xpadneo/docs/README.md

 These other projects may not support some of the advanced features of xpadneo.

+## SDL2 Breaking Changes

+As of SDL 2.0.12, SDL introduced a new HIDAPI which can read HID devices in raw mode, bypassing the drivers.
+Due to the way SDL works, and because xpadneo exposes hidraw devices as user-readable, SDL may see wrong button mappings because it may make wrong assumptions about the protocol mode of Xbox and compatible controllers.
+If you see wrong button mappings / missing buttons in SDL applications, you may need to turn off this behavior by setting an environment variable in your profile: `SDL_JOYSTICK_HIDAPI=0`

 ## Advantages of this driver

 * Supports Bluetooth